DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-3-mentor-materials.md

 1.3 Teacher expectations can affect pupil outcomes; setting goals that challenge and stretch pupils is essential

-4.1 Effective teachers can transform pupils’ knowledge, capabilities and beliefs about knowledge
+4.1 Effective teachers can transform pupils' knowledge, capabilities and beliefs about knowledge

 4.7 High-quality classroom talk can support pupils to articulate key ideas, consolidate understanding and extend their vocabulary